MohitPatel6858/aws-serverless-notes-manager/readme.md

 1. User enters a filename and note content in the web application.
 2. The frontend sends a **POST** or **GET** request to **Amazon API Gateway**.
 3. API Gateway invokes the **AWS Lambda** function.
-4. Lambda processes the request.
+4. Lambda processes the request based on the HTTP method.
 5. For **POST**, the note is stored as a text file in **Amazon S3**.
-6. For **GET**, Lambda retrieves the requested note from **Amazon S3**.
+6. For **GET**, the requested note is retrieved from **Amazon S3**.
-7. **Amazon CloudWatch** records request logs, execution details, and errors.
+7. **Amazon CloudWatch** records API requests, Lambda execution details, and errors.
-8. The API returns the response to the frontend for display.
+8. The API response is returned to the frontend and displayed to the user.

 ---